Everyone just loves hiking the Bitterroot Mountains

 Bear Creek Trail

-Destination: Bear Creek Falls
+DESTINATION | Bear Creek Falls |

-Directions: On Hwy 93, drive approximately seven miles north of Hamilton, turn west onto Bear Creek Rd.
+DIRECTIONS | On Hwy 93, drive approximately seven miles north of Hamilton, turn west onto Bear Creek Rd.
 Continue about two miles and turn right on Red Crow Rd.
 Travel less then a mile and turn left on Middle Bear Creek Rd.
-Continue for three miles to the trailhead.
+Continue for three miles to the trailhead. |

 Blodgett Overlook Trail

-Destination: Blodgett Overlook
+DESTINATION | Blodgett Overlook |

-Directions: Turn west on Main St. in Hamilton off Hwy 93 (at second stop light).
+DIRECTIONS | Turn west on Main St. in Hamilton off Hwy 93 (at second stop light).
 Continue as Main St. becomes West Bridge Rd. (keep to the right).
 At the end of West Bridge Rd. turn left on Blodgett Camp Rd. and follow the signs to the Canyon Creek Trailhead.
-This trail provides spectacular views of Canyon Creek, Blodgett Canyon, and the Valley below.
+This trail provides spectacular views of Canyon Creek, Blodgett Canyon, and the Valley below. |

 Boulder Creek Trail

-Directions: On Hwy 93, four miles south of Darby, turn west onto the West Fork Rd.
-Travel 15 miles and turn right into the Sam Billings campground.
+DIRECTIONS | On Hwy 93, four miles south of Darby, turn west onto the West Fork Rd.
+Travel 15 miles and turn right into the Sam Billings Campground.
 The trailhead is at the end of the campground.
-Destination is located within the Selway Bitterroot Wilderness.
+Destination is located within the Selway Bitterroot Wilderness Area. |

 Camas Creek Trail

-Destination: Camas Lake
+DESTINATION | Camas Lake |

-Directions: On Hwy 93, travel south of Hamilton approximately nine miles and turn west (right) on Lost Horse Rd.
+DIRECTIONS | On Hwy 93, travel south of Hamilton approximately nine miles and turn west (right) on Lost Horse Rd.
 Travel a little more than two miles and turn right at the FS Camas Creek sign.
-The trailhead is six miles beyond this sign.
+The trailhead is six miles beyond this sign. |

 Kootenai Creek Trail

-Directions: From the Stevensville junction on Hwy 93, travel north one mile.
-Turn west on Kootenai Creek Rd. and continue two miles to the trailhead.
+DIRECTIONS | From the Stevensville junction on Hwy 93, travel north one mile.
+Turn west on Kootenai Creek Rd. and continue two miles to the trailhead. |

 Lake Como Loop Trail

-Destination: Hike around Lake Como
+DESTINATION | Hike Around Lake Como |

-Directions: On Hwy 93, twelve miles south of Hamilton, turn right on Lake Como Rd.
+DIRECTIONS | On Highway 93, twelve miles south of Hamilton, turn right on Lake Como Rd.
 Drive approximately three miles and turn right on FS Road 5623.
 Continue to the Upper Como campground where the trailhead begins.
-Stock use is restricted on the North trail.
-There is access across the dam making this hike a complete loop around the lake.
-This loop is also a suggested mountain bike trail.
-North trail ends at the bridge/falls – this is the point of access to the Rock Creek trail.
+Stock use is restricted on the north trail.
+There is access across the dam making this a complete loop around the lake.
+The loop is also a suggested mountain bike trail.
+North trail ends at the bridge/falls – this is the point of access to Rock Creek trail. |

 St. Mary’s Peak Trail

-Destination: St. Mary’s Peak Summit
+DESTINATION | St. Mary’s Peak Summit |

-Directions: Three and a half miles south of the Stevensville junction on Hwy 93 turn west on Indian Prairie Loop.
-Continue west 1.8 miles to St. Mary’s Rd, turn right and continue for one mile to the junction of McCalla Ridge Rd and St. Mary’s Peak Rd (#739).
-Travel on St. Mary’s Peak Rd. #739 approximately 14 miles to the road’s end at the trailhead.
-The total climb from the trailhead to the lookout is 2500′.
-Destination is located within the Selway Bitterroot Wilderness.
+DIRECTIONS | Three and a half miles south of the Stevensville junction on Highway 93 turn west on Indian Prairie Loop.
+Continue west 1.8 miles to St. Mary’s Rd., turn right and continue for one mile to the junction of McCalla Ridge Rd and St. Mary’s Peak Rd (#739).
+Continue on St. Mary’s Peak Road approximately 14 miles to the road’s end at the trailhead.
+The total climb from the trailhead to the lookout is 2,500′.
+Destination is located within the Selway Bitterroot Wilderness Area. |

 Warm Springs Trail

-Destination: Warm Springs Creek
+DESTINATION | Warm Springs Creek |

-Directions: On Hwy 93, approximately four miles north of Sula, turn west on Medicine Springs Rd.
+DIRECTIONS | On Highway 93, approximately four miles north of Sula, turn west on Medicine Springs Rd.
 (FS Road #5728).
-Continue for approximately four miles to the Crazy Creek campground.
+Continue for approximately four miles to the Crazy Creek Campground.
 Follow the signs to the trailhead.
 Note: only the first seven miles are considered easy.
-The remaining two miles are difficult.
+The remaining two miles are difficult. |

 That’s a Good Question